Statistics at a Glance

 Keeping track of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, age-adjusted rates for new childhood leukemia cases have been rising on average 0.7% each year over 2009–2018.
-Age-adjusted death rates have been falling on average 2.8% each year over 2009–2018.
+Using statistical models for analysis, age-adjusted rates for new childhood leukemia cases have not changed significantly over 2010–2019.
+Age-adjusted death rates have been falling on average 2.8% each year over 2011–2020.
 5-year relative survival trends are shown below.